JonStudders/low-latency-arbitrage-backtester/README.md

 - The system has no automatic retry mechanism for failed API calls
 - All timestamps are standardized to UTC for consistency
 - Missing data points are dropped during alignment (no forward/backward fill)
+- Initially 'Raw Spread' was used in the data processing, but I opt'd for Hedge Ratio due to the Scalability and industry standard.

 ## License